 Richardson, TX 75080-3021

-Career preparation opportunities include but are not limited to the following areas: experimental neuroscience, experimental psychology, cognitive-neuroscience, artificial intelligence and machine learning usability engineering, intraoperative neurophysiological monitoring, and brain imaging technology preparation for doctoral work in cognition and neuroscience as well as medical school.
+Career preparation opportunities include but are not limited to the following areas: Experimental Neuroscience; Experimental Psychology; Cognitive-Neuroscience; Artificial Intelligence and Machine Learning; Usability Engineering; Intraoperative Neurophysiological Monitoring; and Brain Imaging Technology.
+In addition, the ACN degree provides excellent preparation for both doctoral work in cognition and neuroscience and medical school.

-Please note preparation for one or more of the above careers is dependent upon the specialization area chosen by the student within the program.
+Please note preparation for one or more of the above careers is dependent upon the specific curriculum specialization area chosen by the student within the ACN program.

 See Bureau of Labor Statistics for detailed salary information on these careers.
 Another great resource is the Occupational Outlook Handbook.